vercel/examples/solutions/on-demand-isr/README.md

 # On demand ISR

-This example shows how to use on demand ISR to revalidate content when a user clicks a button or a webhook calls an api route.
+This example shows how to use on demand ISR to revalidate content when a user clicks a button or a webhook calls an API route.

 ## Demo